jamcgee/jamcgee.github.io/content/article/2021-09-22-crt-startup.md

 The C++ finalizer implementation, `__cxa_atexit` is [integrated with `atexit`](https://github.com/bminor/newlib/blob/master/newlib/libc/stdlib/__atexit.c) as is the case with most modern systems.
 It tries to play tricks with weak symbols to prevent normal C++ code from pulling in the framework unless it's explicitly referenced using `atexit`.
-In practice, I've found this to be rather unsuccessful.
+In practice, I've found this to be rather unpredictable.

 It is suggested you provide your own stubs unless you require proper termination handling: